Breastfeeding

 Getting Ready

-• Talk to your employer ahead of time about your plans to pump at work.
+- Talk to your employer beforehand about your plans to pump at work.

-• Have good, portable, friendly pump.
-A lifesaver for me was the Medela Pump in Style Advanced with On the Go Tote.
-It comes with all you need to make the back to work pumping experience more convenient and hassle-free.
+- Have a good, portable, friendly pump.
+The Medela Pump with On the Go Tote was a lifesaver for me.
+It comes with all you need to make the back-to-work pumping experience more convenient and hassle-free.

 Back to work

-• Set the alarm to pump when the baby “would have been feeding”.
-Try to plan for three 15 mins pumping session on an 8-hour work day.
+- Set the alarm to pump when the baby “would have been feeding.”
+Try to plan for three 15-minute pumping sessions on an 8-hour workday.

-• You can pump on the same bottles at different pumping sessions on the same day as long as you keep the bottles chilled.
+- If you keep the bottles chilled, you can pump the same bottles at different pumping sessions on the same day.

 An amazing and inexpensive resource which walks you step-by-step through transitioning to back-to-work pumping is The Ultimate Back to Work Pumping Class from Milkology.